modell-aachen/UserStoryCopyFiles/modals/6_configuration-state.md

 **Textfeld 3** | Diese Nutzer und Gruppen dürfen Einträge in diesem Status kommentieren | These users and groups can comment on entries in this state
 -- | -- | --
 **Sub-Heading** | Einsprünge | Previous states
-**Nachricht Initialstatus** | Neu angelegte Elemente haben diesen Status | New entries begin in this state **Sub-Heading** | Ausgänge | State exits
+**Nachricht Initialstatus** | Neu angelegte Elemente haben diesen Status | New entries are created in this state **Sub-Heading** | Ausgänge | State exits
 **Button** | Transition hinzufügen | Add transition